ariakit/ariakit/packages/ariakit/src/dialog/__examples__/dialog-details/readme.md

 # Dialog with details &amp; summary

 <p class="description">
-  Combining <a href="/components/dialog">Dialog</a> with the native <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details">details element</a> so users can interact with it before JavaScript finishes loading.
+  Combining <a href="/components/dialog">Dialog</a> with the native <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details">details element</a> in React so users can interact with it before JavaScript finishes loading.
 </p>

 <div class="warning">